vedant-asati/WeatherFlow/README.md

 Responsible for fetching weather data from the Open-Meteo API and publishing it to a Redis Stream.

 **Scheduler (`scheduler.ts`)**

 - Uses `node-cron` to enqueue all 500 locations into a Redis LIST every 60 seconds
-- **Backpressure**: before each cycle, checks `XLEN weather:raw`.
-If stream depth exceeds the threshold (default 5000, configurable via `BACKPRESSURE_THRESHOLD`), the cycle is skipped and a warning is logged.
-Prevents flooding Redis when the processor can't keep up.
+- **Backpressure**: before each cycle, checks the processor group's **PEL (Pending Entries List) count** via `XINFO GROUPS`.
+If un-ACKed messages exceed the threshold (default 5000), the cycle is skipped.
+PEL count is the correct signal — unlike `XLEN`, it only counts messages the processor hasn't finished, not historical processed entries.
 - First cycle always runs unconditionally — ensures the pipeline starts immediately
 - Each cycle gets a monotonic ID and a start timestamp stored in Redis, used by the analytics reporter

 **Workers (`worker.ts`)**

 - 50 concurrent async workers, each running an infinite loop: `BRPOP` → `acquire token` → `fetch` → `XADD`
 - **Stream trimming**: `XADD` uses `MAXLEN ~ 10000` to cap the stream at approximately 10,000 entries.
 The `~` flag lets Redis trim in efficient batches rather than exact per-write trimming.
 Prevents unbounded memory growth.
 - All 50 start simultaneously — the rate limiter handles concurrency, not startup staggering
 - Per-second analytics reporter prints live cycle progress: requests/sec, success/fail counts, avg + p99 latency

 **Rate Limiter (`rate-limiter.ts`)**

 - Token bucket algorithm implemented via an atomic Redis Lua script
 - Lua ensures no two workers can "double-spend" the same token even with 50 concurrent async workers hitting Redis simultaneously
 - Cap: 8 tokens/sec — comfortably under Open-Meteo's 600 req/min free tier limit